-Charges for attendance at false alarms are intended to be an incentive for building owners to reduce the likelihood of false alarm occurrence.
+Charges for attendance at false alarms are intended to be an incentive for building owners to reduce the likelihood of false alarm occurrence.5

 Currently, FRNSW only charges for false alarms generated by AFAs.
-This charge is currently set at \$1,600 and is levied under the agreement with automatic fire alarm service providers, subject to FRNSW's Guideline No. 4: Application to Waive AFA False Alarm Charges.
+This charge is currently set at \$1,600 and is levied under the AFA system agreement with automatic fire alarm service providers, subject to FRNSW's Guideline No. 4: Application to Waive AFA False Alarm Charges.
 Those Guidelines set out two 'leniencies':

-- the first alarm during any period of 60 days is not charged (with second and subsequent alarms to be charged) - charging only for the first alarm in a 24-hour period.
+- not charging for the first alarm during any period of 60 days - not charging for subsequent alarms within a 24-hour period once one alarm has been charged.6

 The Guidelines also set out further categories where charges may be waived, for example, a false alarm considered to have been beyond the building owner's control (e.g. due to environmental conditions like bushfire smoke).
 In practice, FRNSW charges for about 46% of automatic false alarms after applying leniencies.
 Around 2% of the charges levied are waived after the charge has been issued, usually resulting in a 75% refund.

 These charges have generated around \$36.8 million a year (\$2020-21, 5-year average), providing about 69% of the FRNSW's self-generated revenue, or 4.6% of total revenue.

-The FB Regulation sets a charge for attending false alarms (other than those generated by automatic fire alarm systems), which is also currently set at \$1,600, to be levied unless:
+Separately, the FB Regulation sets a charge for attending false alarms other than those generated by automatic fire alarm systems.
+This charge is also currently set at \$1,600, and it may be levied unless:

-- the false alarm was generated in the course of a test of which prior notice was given to a fire brigade officer and that test was properly carried out, or - it is the first alarm during any period of 60 days (with second and subsequent alarms to be charged).
+- the false alarm was generated in the course of a test of which prior notice was given to a fire brigade officer and that test was properly carried out, or - it is the first alarm during any period of 60 days (with second and subsequent alarms to be charged).7

-FRNSW does not charge for false alarms that are not generated by an AFA.
+However, FRNSW does not currently charge for false alarms that are not generated by an AFA.